atudoreimiruna/FMI-Unibuc/README.md

-# FMI-Unibuc
+# FMI-Unibuc-Computer Science
-This repository keeps faculty-related documents.
+In this repository you can find all my faculty homeworks and projects.